 Ready?
 Let’s hop to it!

-A brand is much more than a recognizable name and logo.
+What is a brand?: A brand is a business concept that helps people identify a product, person, or business.
 It’s the overall perception of your business.
-This means that a brand only truly exists in the minds of customers.
+Since perceptions only live in the mind, a brand only truly exists in the minds of customers.

 What is brand identity?: A brand identity is the physical and digital result of branding.
-It’s the collection of tangible brand elements that a company creates to portray the right image of itself to its target audience.
-These elements make up the visual branding that your audience can see and recognize to be yours.
+It is the collection of digital and tangible brand elements that a company creates to portray the right image of itself to its target audience.
+These elements make up the visual branding that your audience can see and recognize as yours.

-Brand assets are tangible elements that make up your brand identity.
-From your logo, slogan, to even a mascot, these are the unique identifying pieces that distinguish your brand from others.
+Brand assets are the elements that make up your visual brand identity.
+These are the unique identifying pieces that distinguish your brand from others.
 Having brand assets gives you a competitive edge by encouraging customer recognition.

 - Brand name